anhr/commonNodeJS/StereoEffect/README.md

 ```
 import { getLanguageCode } from 'https://raw.githack.com/anhr/commonNodeJS/master/lang.js';
 ```
-or
+or download [commonNodeJS](https://github.com/anhr/commonNodeJS) repository into your "[folderName]\commonNodeJS\master" folder.
 ```
-import { getLanguageCode } from '../commonNodeJS/master/lang.js';
+import { getLanguageCode } from './commonNodeJS/master/lang.js';
 ```
 If you want save a custom StereoEffect settings to the cookie, please uncomment
 ```
 cookie: cookie,
 ```
-line in the new StereoEffect options and import cookie.
+line in the stereoEffect.gui(...) above and import cookie.
 ```
 import cookie from 'https://raw.githack.com/anhr/cookieNodeJS/master/cookie.js';
 ```
-or
+or download [cookieNodeJS](https://github.com/anhr/cookieNodeJS) repository into your "[folderName]\cookieNodeJS\master" folder.
 ```
-import cookie from '../../../../cookieNodeJS/master/cookie.js';//https://github.com/anhr/cookieNodeJS
+import cookie from './cookieNodeJS/master/cookie.js';
 ```

 * [Raycaster](https://threejs.org/docs/index.html#api/en/core/Raycaster).
 Raycasting is used for mouse picking (working out what objects in the 3d space the mouse is over) amongst other things.